Amirhlotfi/astro-server-island-with-script/README.md

 # astro-server-island-with-script
 Demonstrating unexpected behavior when using scripts in an Astro server island, as the script in the island is executed before the server island is fetched.\
 Additionally, the entire .astro file is being shipped to the client when there is a script tag in the server island.
-This does not happen if the server island does not have a script tag.
+This is not the case if the server island does not contain a script tag.

 ## Steps to reproduce
 1. Run npm install.